aidanmrli/rwm-pt-pytorch/README.md

 (Section 4.5) Run inhomogeneous_target_distribution.py in the main folder.
 This file includes running the Metropolis algorithm, generating the trace plot and histogram, and the relationship between ESJD and acceptance rate.
 You can comment or uncomment codes to have different target distributions and proposal distributions.

 ## Directory Structure
-General classes with their attributes and methods are in the main folder.
+General classes with their attributes and methods are in the interfaces folder.
 - MCMCSimulation is a class for running a single MCMC simulation for generating samples from a target distribution and visualizing the various metrics and results.
 - TargetDistribution is a general interface for specifying the methods of a target distribution.
 The implementations of this class in the target_distributions folder implement these methods, such as the density.
 - MHAlgorithm is a general interface for a Metropolis-Hastings algorithm for sampling for a target distribution.
 The implementations of this class in the algorithms folder implement these methods, such as calculating the (log) acceptance probability.